 Shows and demos

-Paul and Rochelle’s shows feature songs spanning multiple genres, from beloved standards found in the Great American Songbook and musical theater to more contemporary styles and even operetta.
+Paul and Rochelle’s shows feature songs spanning multiple genres, from beloved standards found in the Great American Songbook and musical theater to more contemporary styles.
 “Unsung gems” and unique novelty numbers are also a hallmark of their presentations.

 Paul and Rochelle at the Movies

 Some of our most beloved songs were originally written for the screen.
 Selections include The Trolley Song, The Boy Next Door, A Gal in Calico, Hooray For Hollywood, Gigi, Two for the Road, Zip-A-Dee-Doo-Dah, and A Fine Romance.